ppant/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for Coursera Data Science Specilization
+# Repository for Coursera Data Science Specilization
+Mostyly I will not be putting full solutions for the assignments.
+You may get a lot of hints and sample code.